wavefrontHQ/docs/pages/doc/trace_data_query.md

 **Note:** Certain menus correspond to tags that a developer specified while instrumenting the application code.
 An empty menu means that the code was instrumented without the corresponding tags.

 1. Display the Traces browser and make sure Query Builder is displayed.
 (It is displayed by default.)
-2. Select values from these menus to describe the logical characteristics that spans must match.
+2. Select values from these menus to describe the logical characteristics that spans must match:
     <table style="width: 100%">
     <colgroup>
     <col width="20%"/>